momentohq/public-dev-docs/docs/manage/pricing.md

 <details>
   <summary>Can I really store as much data in my cache(s) as I want?</summary>
 Heck yeah!
-You are billed for the inbound and outbound transfer of data, not for the volume of data in your cache.
+You are billed for the inbound and outbound data transfer, not the volume of data in your cache.
 </details>

 <details>